Flu vs. Cold symptoms: Understanding the difference

 Like the flu, the common cold is a respiratory virus that usually lasts for about a week.
 Although uncomfortable, cold symptoms are generally not as severe as flu symptoms.

-However, that’s not to say the common cold isn’t contagious.
-It’s easily spread to others, so while you are coughing and blowing your nose, it’s best to stay home.
+Similar to the flu, the common cold is also contagious.
+It’s easily spread to others, so while you are coughing and blowing your nose, even if you don’t feel that sick, it’s best to work from home if possible, and stay away from those who are likely to get sicker, like pregnant women and adults over 65.
 A little rest will do you good, and it will help aid in your recovery.

 Common cold diagnosis